 - Height: 340mm

 How long a cylinder lasts in the real world depends on so many things: how often you are cooking, how many hobs you have, how long you use the gas on full, and even the weather conditions such as being cold and windy.

-Each cylinder though holds a different amount of gas and each regulator has a flow rate, some assuming you have burn the gas on full, the following table gives a rough guide – but this is totally artificial.
-Real world use would be different.
+Each cylinder holds a different amount of gas, and each regulator has a flow rate, so assuming you burn the gas on full flow, the following table gives a rough guide - but note that is artificial for comparison only.